-The Post-Secondary Enrollment Options Program is changing to College Credit Plus, Ohio's new dual credit system whereby high school students may earn credits through Ohio institutions of higher education.
-The new guidelines will be posted as soon as they are available.
+Effective Fall 2015, the Post-Secondary Enrollment Options Program is changing to College Credit Plus, Ohio's new dual credit system whereby high school students may earn credits through Ohio institutions of higher education.
+The "Academy" is Ohio State's College Credit Plus program.

 What is the Ohio State Academy?

 The Ohio State Academy Program is an opportunity for high school students to enroll in Ohio State classes.
 The Academy Program is the Ohio State implementation of College Credit Plus that has been created by the State of Ohio.
 This program is a partnership between Ohio State, the high school, and the student and his or her parents.

 There are two options for enrolling in the Academy Program.

 - Option A – Students enroll in courses to receive college credit, and the students’ family is responsible for all costs.
 This option is available autumn and spring semesters at the Wooster campus (ATI), but not during the summer.

 - Option B – Students enroll in courses to receive both college credit and high school credit, and the local school district is responsible for the cost of tuition and books.
 This option is available autumn and spring semesters at the Wooster campus (ATI), but not during the summer.

 - When applying for Option B, be aware of the following:

 - Funding for College Credit Plus Option B is determined by the Ohio Department of Education (ODE).
 Ohio State follows the guidelines set by ODE to determine who will receive this funding.

 - Students who attend a public high school must submit an "intent to participate" form with their high school no later than March 30 of the year prior to participating in College Credit Plus.
 See your high school counselor or principal for more information.